metalll/ios-simple-voice-app-tutorial/README.md

 Next, open the Assistant Editor (View&gt;Assitant Editor&gt;Show Assistant Editor).
 Create an outlet for the textfield by pressing control and dragging into **LoginViewController.h** in the Assistant Editor.
 Name the outlet username.

-Next, create an action from the button by repeating the step from above, but choose action as connection.
+Create an action from the button by repeating the step from above, but choose action as connection.
 Name the method login.

-_Note: Sometimes the assistant chooses .m files instead of .h make sure you are in the right one_
+_Note: Sometimes the assistant chooses **.m** files instead of **.h**.
+Make sure you are in the right one._

 Open **LoginViewController.m** add `@synthesize userName;` below the [@implementation](https://github.com/implementation) line.